jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS student guide - Modern cloud apps.md

 ### Customer needs

 1. Make architectural decisions that help to minimize engineering around infrastructure in favor of those that deliver core business value.
-Contoso is interested in understanding more about PaaS solutions
+Contoso is interested in understanding more about PaaS solutions.

-2. Maintain existing PCI compliance
+2. Maintain existing PCI compliance.

-3. Ensure data privacy and protection across all aspects of the system, in transit and at rest
+3. Ensure data privacy and protection across all aspects of the system, in transit and at rest.

 4. Want to be able to scale their offers' API independently of the website.

-5. Ensure that they retain their core functionality, even if the way it is accomplished under the covers might change
+5. Ensure that they retain their core functionality, even if the way it is accomplished under the covers might change.

-6. Provide a better solution for the management of usernames and passwords
+6. Provide a better solution for the management of usernames and passwords.

-7. Provide a regional database failover plan that will enable the customer to initiate the failover to another region, allowing their various web applications and other hosted services to roll over to a synchronized database at minimal cost
+7. Provide a regional database failover plan that will enable the customer to initiate the failover to another region, allowing their various web applications and other hosted services to roll over to a synchronized database at minimal cost.

-8. A data warehouse for analyzing their transaction history
+8. A data warehouse for analyzing their transaction history.

 ### Customer objections